History of Pākiki Kids

 Pākiki Kids first opened for classes in February 2011 after more than a year of planning by a dedicated group of Dunedin parents, principals and teachers.
 From its beginnings until December 2015, Pākiki Kids was located at North East Valley Normal School and was managed by the Dunedin Gifted Kids Charitable Trust.

 At the beginning of 2016, Pākiki Kids transitioned to Dunedin North Intermediate and is now being run by the Dunedin North Intermediate Board of Trustees with DNI Principal Heidi Hayward as the primary management leader.
-There are two Pākiki Kids paid staff members - the Teacher and the Coordinator.
+There are three Pākiki Kids paid staff members - two Teachers and the Coordinator.

 How Pākiki Kids works and is funded

 Pākiki Kids receives no government funding and so the running of the programme relies on donations from families and contributions from cluster schools.

 Local schools individually decide whether or not they will be a Pākiki Kids Cluster School as this requires a financial contribution.
 New schools are always welcome to become PK Cluster Schools - please contact the Pākiki Kids Coordinator if you would like more information about becoming a Cluster School and what it involves.

 All local students are welcome to apply to attend Pākiki Kids regardless of whether or not they attend a cluster school.
 We also accept applications from home-schooled students.

 All PK families are requested to make a donation of $250 per student per term ($1,000 for the year) to help cover costs.
 An additional donation of $850 per student per year is requested from PK families whose child attends a non cluster school or is home-schooled.

 Students are referred to Pākiki Kids by their school principal if they attend a PK Cluster School.
 However, parents are also encouraged to talk to their child's classroom teacher or principal if they think their child might benefit from the programme.